-While power poses and nice business casual attire may make you feel more confident and capable, the dependent variable far more important and worth measuring/improving upon is how you feel about yourself at your core.
+While power poses and nice business casual attire may make you feel more confident and capable, the dependent variable, which is far more important and worth measuring/improving upon, is how you feel about yourself at your core.

 To get rid of bad vibes and capitalize on your positive energy, you need to change your feelings.
 The easiest way to change your feelings is to prioritize the positive things in your life as most deserving of your attention.